November 07, 2019 | News | Suessmilch Lecture

 © SDI Productions/iStockphoto.com

-On November 12th, Alastair Leyland from the University of Glasgow, will give a lecture titled "Measuring health inequalities – and why we struggle to reduce them" as part of the Suessmilch Lecture series.
+On November 12th, Alastair Leyland from the University of Glasgow, gave a lecture titled "Measuring health inequalities – and why we struggle to reduce them" as part of the Suessmilch Lecture series.

 There are several ways of measuring health inequalities against a marker of socioeconomic position.
 Alastair Leyland will review some of these and show that some of the favoured measures – the concentration index, the slope index of inequality and the relative index of inequality, and their variants – are linked mathematically.
 He then explores why social interventions – interventions which improve health as a consequence of improving people’s socioeconomic position – will often result in increasing health inequalities rather than reducing them.
 He finishes by discussing the implications for the efforts made to reduce health inequalities by governments across the world.